The Bucintoro Rowing Society 1882

 Sensing the extraordinary nature of this innovation in society, the first headquarters, the prestigious Palazzo Grimani at Santa Maria Formosa, was immediately identified.
 This was just the start of the Bucintoro’s exhilarating and glorious history, crowned with Olympic gold and world and European rowing titles, a history that has been ongoing for 137 years.
 On the occasion of the 100th anniversary of its founding, the Venetian writer and journalist Nantas Salvalaggio said: “Now that our young people have lost the Venetian language, they say ‘he’s one at the top’.
 When I was young, let’s say thirty years ago, it was enough to say ‘He is one of the Bucintoro’.”

 Gradually the city has changed and the Bucintoro has changed as well.
-The spaces have diminished and the waves have increased, but the spirit remains intact.
+The spaces have diminished and the motorboat wash has increased, but our spirit remains intact.
 Still today, to say “Bucintoro” not only refers to the glorious ceremonial boat of the Doge, but the world over to Venice itself, to our rowing society and to the pride of its traditions, constantly looking for a new connection between the millennial history of the lagoon and the future.